MauSousa/laravel-vue-expenses-app/README.md

 # Expenses app

-Simple and minimal expenses track app made with love and Laravel
+Simple and minimal expenses track app made with love, Laravel and InertiaJs with Vue.